• Skip to primary navigation

 Why You Will Love These

 • They are gooey.
-The ooey-gooey caramel pecan sauce that is spread in the bottom of the pan before placing the buns on top is perfectly sticky.
+The ooey-gooey pecan caramel sauce that is spread in the bottom of the pan before placing the buns on top is perfectly sticky.
 It's got cinnamon, brown sugar and pecans, which makes it the perfect caramel pecan topping for cinnamon rolls.

 • The filling.
 The dough is covered in a cinnamon, pecan and brown sugar filling.
 This is then perfectly rolled up to create the most delicious swirls of flavor throughout each bun.